Lyrics from “Vingança” by José Maria de Abreu and Francisco Matoso; recorded by Gastão Formenti (1935)

 Quando vi ela dançá// When I saw her dancing

-Ela tava tão bonita // She was so lovely
+Ela tava tão bonita // She was so splendid

-Ela tava tão bonita // She was so lovely
+Ela tava tão bonita // She was so splendid

 Que esqueci de me vingá // That I forgot to take revenge